JBEI/edd/docs/Deployment.md

 ## Starting EDD

-Once configured, EDD is launched with a simple command, `docker-compose up -d`.
-To stop EDD, run `docker-compose down`.
+Once configured, EDD is launched with a simple command, `./start-edd.sh`.
+To stop EDD, run `./stop-edd.sh`.

 ---------------------------------------------------------------------------------------------------